gnzsnz/gonzalosaenz.com/content/Architecture Development Method.md

     These iterations ensure that the architecture is considered as a whole.
 In this type of iteration stakeholder reviews are typically broader.
 As the iterations converge on a target, extensions into the Opportunities & Solutions and Migration Planning phases ensure that the architecture's implementability is considered as the architecture is finalized.

-* **Transition Planning** iterations support the creation of formal change roadmaps for a defined architecture
+* **Transition Planning** iterations support the creation of formal change road-maps for a defined architecture

 * **Architecture Governance** iterations support governance of change activity progressing towards a defined Target Architecture